Peihao-Xiang/MTCAE-DFER/README.md

 ## License

-This project is under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.
+This project is under the MIT License See [LICENSE](LICENSE) for details.

 ## Citation